AniketShewale266/100-Days-Coding-TalentBattle/README.md

 Day 15 coding Statement : Write a program to identify if the number is Strong number or not Description
 Get a number as input from user and then check whether that number is a strong number or not.
 A number is said to be strong number if the sum of the factorial of each digit in the number is same as that of the number.

+Day 16 coding Statement : Write a program to identify if the number is Perfect number or not Description
+Get the input from the user and check whether that number is a perfect number or not.

+Day 17 coding Statement : Write a program to find the Factors of a number Description
+Get an input from the user and find the factors of the number.